 There is also a lot of hands-on learning materials like toys, blocks, and more.
 Like other classrooms, you’ll find display walls where the students' work is shared.
 Additionally, other areas will contain the more long-term projects that are accessed to continue to be worked on (like growing plants, for example).

-Lily Valley International Preschool is a non-profit organization committed to establishing and maintaining a warm, inclusive, and stimulating learning environment for children.
-Their philosophy and pedagogy is child centered and nurtures children’s potential and creativity by providing rich learning environments for exploration.
+Lily Valley Preschool, located in Marina Square, offers a unique Reggio Emilia-inspired learning experience that captivates both children and parents.
+This non-profit preschool embraces a child-centered approach, fostering curiosity and creativity through inquiry-based learning.
+Parents appreciate the enriching programs in areas like science, art, and coding, which expand their children's horizons while making learning fun.
+Their philosophy and pedagogy are child-centered and nurture children’s potential and creativity by providing rich learning environments for exploration.
 They are a preschool that cultivates collaboration and participation in a diverse community with meaningful partnerships with children and families.

 This preschool is all about nurturing young minds through curiosity and open-format child-centric learning.
 The preschool was founded in 2018 by Amber Koh.
 She is a strong advocate for outdoor nature-based learning and the Reggio Emilia teaching method.
 With the balance of structure integrated into the inquiry-based curriculum, the overall experience that children have at Bucket House Preschool is supportive, encouraging, and warm.
 The wooden structures of the spaces, both indoor and outdoor, give an organic feel to the classroom environment.
 You’ll find a lot of greenery in the inclusion of beautiful plants, too.
 Nature-lovers appreciate this Singapore preschool.